gerysantoso03/laravel-movies/README.md

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).

+## Set TMDB_TOKEN

+TMDB_TOKEN works for authentication access into themoviedb api to get the data using http request

+-   Rename .env.example into .env
+-   Set your own TMDB_TOKEN
+-   Get the API Key at https://www.themoviedb.org/settings/api
+-   Make sure use your own "API Read Access Token (v4 auth)"

 ## Installations and Usage

 #### 1. Clone this respository